Pieter Brower '24

 Maya Konstantino '24

 Maya Konstantino is interested in the intersection of public health law, intellectual property and tort law.
 She has a Bachelor of Science in Biomolecular Science, English Literature and Entrepreneurship from the University of Michigan, where she was in the LSA Honors Program.
-Prior to law school Maya co-founded a pharmaceutical start-up and worked as an analyst for an international biotech incubator.
+Prior to law school, Maya co-founded a pharmaceutical start-up and worked as an analyst for a biotech incubator.
 During her 1L summer she worked at Synchron – a brain computer interface company – where she researched data privacy laws as they relate to brain data.
-At NYU, Maya is a staff editor on the Journal of Legislation & Public Policy, a JLSA board member, an RA for Kenji Yoshino and a teaching assistant for Torts and Criminal Law.
+She spent her 2L summer at Gibson, Dunn & Crutcher.
+At NYU, Maya is a Jacobson Leadership Program scholar, an executive editor on the Journal of Legislation & Public Policy, an RA for Kenji Yoshino and Barry Friedman and a teaching assistant for Torts and Criminal Law.

 Eva Quinones '24